 - Get lots of rest and stay hydrated by drinking plenty of fluids.

-- If you have questions, call your primary care doctor, contact your local health department, or visit the CDC’s website at gov/coronavirus.
+- If you have questions, call your primary care doctor, contact your local health department, or visit the CDC’s website at gov/covid.

 - Speak with your primary care doctor within two weeks to discuss a plan to follow up and about staying up to date on your COVID-19 vaccination.

 How to avoid spreading the virus to others: